Prehistoric beginnings – the origins of meditation

 The written texts of the Vedas are dated around 1500 B.C..
 These texts were further developed around 500 B.C. in Chinese Taoism by Lao-Tze and in Indian Buddhism by Siddhārtha Gautama.5,6.

 When Buddhism spread also in China, it came 100 A.D. to a mixture of the Indian Mahayana Buddhism and the Chinese Taoism, which later (800 A.D.) spread as Zen Buddhism particularly in Korea and Japan.

-Also in the Islamic tradition the meditative exercises and ascetic currents can be found.
-Here, the dying of the ego, the dissolution into the divine principle and the extinction of sensual perception, which is also known in the Buddhist tradition under other terms: for example, as the merging into Nirvana, the understanding of the dual nature of things or the meditation, which is about letting all thoughts pass by without value.13
+Also in the Islamic tradition, the meditative exercises and ascetic currents can be found.
+Here it is for the dying of the ego, the dissolution into the divine principle and the extinction of sensual perception, which is also known in the Buddhist tradition under other terms: for example, as the merging into Nirvana, the understanding of the dual nature of things or the meditation, which is about letting all thoughts pass by without value.13

-Around the years 20-10 B.C., writings were also written in Judaism that focused on mindfulness and concentration as a method of spiritual exercises.
+Around the years 20-10 B.C., in Judaism there were also writings that focused on mindfulness and concentration as a method of spiritual exercises.
 It is also proven that meditative practice has a deeply rooted tradition in Judaism.
 According to some currents, there are breathing exercises in which the syllables of the Divine Name are applied to inhaling and exhaling.14, 15.